AarashFarahani/dot-net-instagram/README.md

     Instagram ig = new Instagram("YOUR_ACCESS_TOKEN");

-    //Find the numeric value of a username
+    //Outputs the numeric value of a username
-    //outputs a JSON String
+    //returns a JSON String containing the user id value getUserId("USER_NAME");
-    getUserId(string user);

     //Utilize the getMediaRecent Endpoint
     //The second parameter is the number of recent images to return